Group completions and the homotopical monadicity theorem: The specialization to categories of orbital presheaves

 Here classical cofibrant approximation plays a new and surprising role.
 The composite $\bL\GA$ is a substitute for the Elmendorf construction of a $G$-space from an orbital presheaf.
 That construction and its monadic elaboration were central features of the paper of Costenoble and Waner \cite{CW}, which was the first to study the orbital presheaf context.
 While the Elmendorf construction is not needed with our treatment here, the monads of \cite{CW} are fundamental to the applications.
 Because $\bL$ does not preserve weak equivalences, the monad $\bR\bC\bL$ is of no direct use beyond illumination of the theory; it only becomes usable after application of either cofibrant approximation or the Elmendorf construction to transform interesting orbital presheaves to equivalent orbital presheaves of the form $\bR X$. \end{rem}

-We have a new version of the Elmendorf construction, a new version of the Costenoble--Waner monads, and new applications, including a new operadic characterization of Mackey functors and a construction of the $G$-spectra of units of $E_{\infty}$ ring $G$-spectra.
+We have a new version of the Costenoble--Waner monads, and new applications.
+We will give a new operadic characterization of Mackey functors and we will construct $G$-spectra of units, of Picard groups, and of Brauer groups of $E_{\infty}$ ring $G$-spectra.
 Although that theory feeds into the present conceptual theory, it is of sufficient independent interest that we present it in the companion paper \cite{KMZ2}.
 In this section, we focus on the novelty of using cofibrant approximation to convert the orbital presheaves of interest, which are not strictly special, to equivalent orbital presheaves that are strictly special and feed into our machine.